Thank you to Lenka Cathersides for the following research.

 Charles Butler was born in the 3rd quarter of 1885 in Brockham, Surrey to labourer and lime burner Charles and Susannah Butler nee Fuller.

-Charles’ father Charles Butler Snr was born in the 3rd quarter of 1863 in Hurst, Berkshire to agricultural labourer James Butler, born about 1829 in Wokingham, Berkshire and Eliza Butler, born about 1831 in Wokingham, Berkshire.
-His mother, Susannah Fuller was born about 1862 in Bromley by Bow, Middlesex to lime burner and labourer David Fuller, born about 1828 and Sarah A. Fuller born about 1832 both in Dorking.
-Charles Butler Snr and Susannah Fuller married, by Banns, on the 3rd of May 1884 at St Martin’s church in Dorking, where they lived.
+Charles’ father Charles Snr was born in the 3rd quarter of 1863 in Hurst, Berkshire to agricultural labourer James, born about 1829 and Eliza, born about 1831, both in Wokingham, Berkshire.
+His mother, Susannah Fuller was born about 1862 in Bromley by Bow, Middlesex to lime burner and labourer David, born about 1828 and Sarah born about 1832 both in Dorking.
+Charles Snr and Susannah married on 3rd May 1884 at St Martin’s church in Dorking, where they lived.
 At this time, Charles was working as a labourer.

 At the time of the 1891 Census, the family lived at Brockham Pits, Brockham.
 Charles Snr was working as a general labourer and Susannah was looking after their children: Charles, David, Annie and James.
 The household further comprised of a boarder Thomas Marshall.